Nielsen Media Research: Criticism of ratings systems

 In 2004, News Corporation retained the services of public relations firm Glover Park to launch a campaign aimed at delaying Nielsen's plan to replace its aging household electronic data collection methodology in larger local markets with its newer electronic People Meter system.
 The advocates in the public relations campaign claimed that data derived from the newer People Meter system represented a bias toward underreporting minority viewing, leading to a de facto discrimination in employment against minority actors and writers.
 However, Nielsen countered the campaign by revealing its sample composition counts.
 According to Nielsen Media Research's sample composition counts, as of November 2004, nationwide, African American households using People Meters represented 6.7% of the Nielsen sample, compared to 6.0% in the general population.
 Latino households represent 5.7% of the Nielsen sample, compared to 5.0% in the general population.
 By October 2006, News Corporation and Nielsen settled, with Nielsen agreeing to spend an additional $50 million to ensure that minority viewing was not being underreported by the new electronic people meter system.

 In 2011, CBS and Nielsen proposed a model consisting of six viewer segments, which according to their empirical research, are more relevant for advertisers than older models based on gender and age.
 The segments are based on user behavior, motivations, and psychographics.
 It is argued that the model can increase reaching the desired audience and message recall and advertisement likeability.

 Advent of streaming

 In September 2020, Nielsen began releasing a weekly list of top 10 television shows most watched on streaming platforms or subscription video on demand (SVOD).

+In 2021, Nielsen announced Nielsen Streaming Video Ratings, a service meant to measure total viewership and audience demographics on streaming platforms.
+This service is powered by Nielsen's NPOWER audience insights platform, which allows studios, platforms, and advertisers to know which demographics are interacting with content.

-Top-rated programs in the U.S.
+Top-rated programs in the United States

-The table below lists television shows in the U.S. with the highest average household Nielsen rating for each television season.
+The table below lists television series in the United States with the highest average household Nielsen rating for each television season.